sophiecchen/reversi/README.md

 By Sophie Chen

-A 2018 project of the Reversi game, run on Tkinter.
+This repository is the Reversi game made in 2018, run on Tkinter.